y23sff/MASM/README.md

 # LLM Policy
-masm accepts llm pr requests not pushes use ai i dont care
+masm accepts llm pr requests not pushes use ai i dont care use it as a tool i do! for tables and some hardcoded thinks

 # MODULES